davemo/end-to-end-with-angularjs/README.md

 This is an extension of my screencast ["Intro to Angular JS"](http://www.youtube.com/watch?v=8ILQOFAgaXE) that focuses more on intermediate/advanced topics and walks through creating a working web application on top of the Laravel 4 Web Application Framework.
 Things you can expect to learn by watching the screencast:

 * $http
+* $rootScope
 * taking the [AuthenticationService](https://github.com/davemo/intro-to-angularjs/blob/master/app/js/app.js#L19) we built earlier end-to-end
 * creating a FlashService for displaying alerts to users
 * access control for client-side routes with $rootScope and $routeProvider
+* $httpProvider.responseInterceptors and logging out users automatically if serverside sessions expire
 * $routeProvider.resolve property and making view rendering data dependent
-* $httpProvider.responseInterceptors and logging out users automatically if serverside sessions expire
 * laravel 4 migrations, controllers, models, and authentication

 ## Requirements: